Amsterdam canal houses for ESP student housing guide

 # 1 Take the student housing via AUAS

 RULE (set by no one but myself haha): If you get student housing through ESP / HvA aka any kind of student accommodation – TAKE IT and don’t be picky 😀 Many first years live in student accommodation and the vast majority of places are very pleasant to live in.
 The housings are mainly offered through DeKey and DUWO.
-They are not only quite affordable (anywhere from 350€- max.
-800€), but often also spacious and close to school.

 “I would highly advise you to take student accommodation if it is offered to you.
 It is almost impossible to find something as cheap, nice and without effort for your first year!”